 - No glass.
 Broken glass, barefoot children and hay farms just don’t mix.

 - No pets.
 Sorry, we do not allow pets at Grey Fox, but there are kennels in the area.
-Most kennels require up to date shots, so be sure to bring documentation and food with you.
+Most kennels require up to date records, so be sure to bring documentation and food with you.
 Try these boarding places, and be sure to call ahead.

-- Use Garbage and Recycling bins as marked and please keep your campsite clean.
-Remember, we’re on a farm that produces hay for dairy cows to munch.
+- Use Garbage and Recycling bins as marked.
+We’re on a farm that produces hay for dairy cows to munch.

 - Dispose of anything that might make animals sick such as cigarette butts, instrument strings, plastic bags, paper, etc. Be sure your area is clean before leaving.
 Thank you.

 - Field dress all smoking materials.
 No butts on the ground.

 - Smoking is prohibited in concert areas.
 If you wish to smoke, move beyond the outside edge of the crowd.
 This applies to all performance tents and food service areas.

 - Seating in concert areas is on a first-come, first-served basis.

 - The HM Daytime Stage runs from the start of music each day to the dinner break.
 It is a large tented venue with hundreds of seats, and additional room for lawn chairs.

 - The HM Nighttime Stage (same location as always).
 Bring your own seating.
 Guidelines below:

 - Seating at High Meadow “Under the Stars” Nighttime Stage